 - an investor in the $5 billion (enterprise value) acquisition of a U.S.-based, NYSE-listed utility company;

-- the private equity arm of a pension fund in various transactions;
+- the private equity arm of a pension fund in various transactions; and

 Mr. Sinha’s additional notable representations include: